NickWilde263/fox-cpu-emulator/README.md

   Read is blocking for devices for CPU 50 ms is the timeout Implementation make device not reading itself after writing to a port

+Requirement:

+  gcc, g++, lua and lua headers

+Compiling:
+  `./compile.lua all`

+  Result:
+    `main` file on the root directory